ciph-io/ciph-core/doc/ecosystem.md

 Whenever a client accesses a container it can use the container `private id` to check if the container has been replaced or marked as deleted.

-The user id that is registered for a container can submit a new container that replaces the original or marks it as deleted.
+When a container is first published a token is created for its private id.
+This token must be provided to create a replacement.

-The replace link must contain:
+The replacement link must contain:

     size|block 0 id|block 1 id|iv

 The replacement container must be encrypted with the same key as the original container and the new randomly generated initialization vector (iv).

+The replacement container must use the same replace token as the original container.

 The Ciph platform only stores the most recent replacement for a container and a container may be replaced multiple times.